What is highest Social Security payout?

 Several key factors influence your Social Security payout.
 One of the primary factors is your earnings history as reported to the Social Security Administration.
 The more you earned throughout your working years, the higher your benefit payout is likely to be.
 Social Security calculates your average indexed monthly earnings by taking into account your highest-earning years and adjusting them for inflation.

-See also What to Write in Retirement Card for Coworker
+See also Retirement Gifts for Women

 Another crucial factor is the age at which you decide to start receiving benefits.
 Claiming early, as early as age 62, will result in a reduction in your monthly benefit amount.
 Conversely, delaying your benefits beyond full retirement age can boost your payouts by accumulating delayed retirement credits.